squidgy617/BrawlInstallerPlugins/README.md

 # Credits
 This tool was made possible by:
 - Soopercool101, Kryal, BlackJax96, and libertyernie for BrawlLib, BrawlBox, and BrawlCrate.
 Extra thanks to Soopercool101 for making additions to BrawlCrate to support features needed for the BrawlInstaller plugins.
+- [ilikepizza107](https://github.com/ilikepizza107) for contributing to the repository, providing base files used to create the SSE build patch in the X template package, as well as for bugtesting.
 - markymawk, for their basic guide to writing plug-ins and for their plug-ins which served as a great learning resource, as well as their stage and music managing guides for Project+ which were a valuable resource.
 - Kapedani, for providing files and assistance with Subspace Emissary Ex implementation.
 - QuickLava and codes, for the various tools they created that these plugins are able to interact with.